bvibber/audio-feeder/readme.md

 ```
 {
-  playbackPosition: Float /* seconds */,
+  playbackPosition: Float /* seconds of sample data that have played back so far */,
-  samplesQueued: Float /* samples, approx */,
+  samplesQueued: Float /* samples remaining before the buffer empties out, approximate */,
   dropped: Integer /* count of buffer underrun events */,
-  delayed: Float /* seconds */
+  delayed: Float /* total seconds of silence played to cover underruns */
 }
 ```

 Warning: this structure may change before 1.0.

-playbackPosition tracks the time via actual samples output, so will correct for drops and underruns and is suitable for use in scheduling output of synchronized video frames.
+playbackPosition tracks the time via actual samples output, corrected for drops and underruns.
+This value is suitable for use in scheduling output of synchronized video frames.

 ## Events